Directing degree – MA – Bath Spa University Skip to main content

 Please contact our admissions team for more information: admissions@bathspa.ac.uk.

-A postgraduate directing course for directors of theatre and live performance at all stages of their career.
+Do you want to be a Theatre Director?
+This course is for directors of theatre and live performance at all stages of their career.

-• Direct productions in our theatres on campus and in Bath.
+• Direct productions at our campus theatres and in Bath’s professional theatres and venues.

-MA Directing helps you build a portfolio of performance experiences as part of Bath Spa University’s diverse theatre productions.
-From developing small companies to managing large scale productions, and from classical to contemporary theatre, you’ll get a broad and advanced understanding of working in theatre today.
+MA Performance (Directing) is designed to help you build a portfolio of skills and experience across diverse theatre productions.
+From how to develop your ideas to full scale shows, and from classical to contemporary theatre, you’ll get a broad and advanced understanding of working in theatre today.

 What you'll learn